 By Erik Marcus, Published March 4, 2020

-This page ends with a grocery list for vegans who want to intelligently go about prepping for any sort of food supply disruption, but first let me provide some useful information about the topic that brought you here: the COVID-19 virus.
+This page ends with a grocery list for vegans who want to intelligently go about prepping for any sort of food supply disruption.
+But let’s start with some background on COVID-19.

 Three Things to Know About COVID-19